 Dr. Quoc Le from the Google Brain project team (yes, the one that made headlines for creating a cat recognizer) presented a series of lectures at the Machine Learning Summer School (MLSS ’14) in Pittsburgh this week.
 This is my favorite lecture series from the event till now and I was glad to be able to attend them.

 The good news is that the organizers have made available the entire set of video lectures in 4K for you to watch.
-But since Dr. Le did most of them on the board and did not provide any accompanying slides, I decided to put the contents of the lectures along with the videos here.
+But since Dr. Le did most of them on a blackboard and did not provide any accompanying slides, I decided to put the brief content descriptions of the lectures along with the videos here.
 Hope this will help you navigate the videos better.

 Lecture 1: Neural Networks Review

 Dr. Le begins his lecture starting from the fundamentals on Neural Networks if you’d like to brush up your knowledge about them.
-Otherwise feel free to quickly skim through the initial sections but I promise there are interesting things later on.
-You may use the links below to quickly skip the video to the relevant parts.
+Otherwise feel free to quickly skim through the initial sections, but I promise there are interesting things later on.
+You may use the links below to skip to the relevant parts.
 The links are using an experimental script, let me know in the comments if they don’t work.